Ampil Temple (Chhouk Village)

 Kdei Ta Kom Temple

-Also known as Rong Damrei Temple.
-Partially standing remains of a laterite temple that had an annex building and outer wall with a large basin in the east.
-It is noted that it may have lintels of differing styles that may have come from earlier sites (Polkinghome, 2008).
-Also noting that inscription K. 244 notes … Read more
+Also known as Rong Damrei Temple and Prasat Ta Kam, it is located to the east of Prasat Kdei Ta Kom Thom (or Kol Temple).
+It features the partially standing remains of a laterite temple that had an annex building (library) and outer wall with a large basin in the east.
+It is noted that … Read more

 Kok Mon Temple